hexbatch/apple-core/core-docs/core-api-general/execution.md

-event value changes are also writes, so has list of changes from above api writes are added to that list checks to see can write to all, if not pause moves tokens via sets if a token is needing to change sets, does it now (events already called for approval in above ) .
+event value changes are also writes, so has list of changes from above api writes are added to that list checks to see can write to all, if not pause moves elements via sets if an element is needing to change sets, does it now (events already called for approval in above ) .
 No pause creates new resources no pause created resources not available for use in the above